-Enjoy four days at the Posada Amazonas, a lodge devoted to eco-tourism and partially owned by the local indigenous community of Infierno.
+Enjoy four days at the Posada Amazonas Lodge, an accommodation devoted to eco-tourism and partially owned by the local indigenous community of Infierno.
 Activities include a jungle canopy walk, a catamaran visit to a nearby clay lick and discussions of sustainable use of the forest’s resources.

 Prices available upon request